enginebai/Algorithms/topics/dynamic-programming.md

 The *dynamic programming* (DP) generalizes *divide and conquer* method, solves problems by combining the solutions to subproblems.

 ## DP = Subproblem + Re-use!
-The basic idea of dynamic programming is to take the problem, split into subproblems, solve those subproblems and reuse the solutions to the subproblems.
+The basic idea of dynamic programming is to split the problem into subproblems, solve those subproblems and reuse the solutions to the subproblems.

-We have to break down a problem into a series of overlapping subproblems (top-down), and build up solutions from bottom subproblems to larger subproblems, and finally to the original problem (bottom-up).
+We are going to break down a problem into a series of overlapping subproblems (top-down), and build up solutions from bottom subproblems to larger subproblems, and finally to the original problem (bottom-up).

 > The result of the previous answers helps us in choosing the future answers.